AMIrene/exercisetracker/README.md

 * Express
 * Heroku

+## Installation

+1. Clone repo
+2. Run npm install
+3. To start the server, run the command 'npm start'

 ## User Story

 * As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.